 How many drops should you put in your diffuser?
 The number of drops I indicate in recipes for a diffuser is based on a 500ml capacity diffuser.
 Generally, use 3-5 drops per 100ml capacity.
 Using too much oil can cause headaches, dizziness, and nausea.

-Download the Cheat Sheet + 8 Allergy Recipes!
+Download the Cheat Sheet + 8 Essential Oil Allergy Recipes!

 Want all this info in an easy reference format?
 Download the cheat sheet, print it off, and either post it somewhere visible or start a binder with all my great essential oil tips and recipes!